Crystallography-driven molecularization of a two-dimensional spin-$3/2$ magnet: Results

 \subsection{Pseudofermion functional renormalization group: quantum melting of fragile coherence}

 We now incorporate quantum fluctuations using pseudofermion functional renormalization group (pf-FRG) technique~\cite{Reuther-2010,Reuther-2011,Buessen-2019, Kiese-2022,Muller-2024}.
 To isolate the dominant competition while preserving the hierarchy, we symmetrize the nearest-neighbor couplings as $J_h=(J_1+J_2+J_3)/3$, $J_t=(J_4+J_7+J_8)/3$, and $J_d=(J_5+J_6+J_9)/3$.
-For the \emph{ab initio} parameters, $J_h\simeq95.6$~K, with modest anisotropy ($\delta_h\simeq0.21$, $\delta_{\mathrm{NN}}\simeq0.09$), preserving the dominant scale separation.
+For the \emph{ab initio} parameters, $J_h\simeq95.6$~K, with modest anisotropy ($\delta_h\simeq0.21$, $\delta_{\mathrm{NN}}\simeq0.09$).
 Here, $\delta_h$ and $\delta_{\mathrm{NN}}$ are dimensionless anisotropy measures which quantify the deviation of the microscopic nearest- neighbor model from the symmetrized description and are defined as